hakash/nanoqueue/README.md

-# nanoqueue
+# NanoQueue

-Minimal Pub/Sub Message Broker for messaging between components on a page
+Minimal Pub/Sub Message Broker for messaging between components on a page.
+See https://nanoqueue.dittdesign.com for example usage.